hkuedl/Federated_Heterogeneous-agent_RL/README.md

 ```

 The script contains:
-- `global_model_training`: Trains the federated model using Simulator1
+- `global_model_training`: Trains the federated global model using Simulator1
 - `know_transfer`: Performs knowledge transfer using Simulator2 with knowledge distillation

 ### Configuration